Kong/docs.konghq.com/app/2.0.x/proxy.md

 In this document we will cover Kong's **proxying capabilities**  by explaining its routing capabilities and internal workings in details.

-Kong exposes several interfaces which can be tweaked by two configuration
+Kong exposes several interfaces which can be tweaked by three configuration
 properties:

-- `proxy_listen`, which defines a list of addresses/ports on which Kong will accept **public traffic** from clients and proxy it to your upstream services (`8000` by default).
+- `proxy_listen`, which defines a list of addresses/ports on which Kong will accept **public HTTP (gRPC, WebSocket, etc) traffic** from clients and proxy it to your upstream services (`8000` by default).
 - `admin_listen`, which also defines a list of addresses and ports, but those should be restricted to only be accessed by administrators, as they expose Kong's configuration capabilities: the **Admin API** (`8001` by default).
+- `stream_listen`, which is similar to `proxy_listen` but for Layer 4 (TCP, TLS)
+  generic proxy.
+This is turned off by default.

 <div class="alert alert-warning">
 <p><strong>Note:</strong> Starting with 1.0.0, the API entity has been removed.